engineyard/ey-docs/pages/database-monitoring.md

 <h2 id="topic3"> Increase the size of the database with minimal downtime</h2>

 If you need to increase the size of your master database instance with minimal downtime, you can engage Engine Yard Support to help.
-(Self-supporting customers will have to pay the per-incident support fee for this service.)
+(Self-supporting customers pay the per-incident support fee for this service.)

 First, a larger database slave instance is created and then, after replication is complete, the slave is promoted to master and the original (smaller) master is decommissioned.